First Tracks Pre-Orientation Trip

 Participants arriving via Denver International Airport: A shuttle will pick you up from the airport.
 The last shuttle will depart at 11 a.m.
 MT, followed by check-in at Clarke Hall and move-in at DeSmet.

-Participants driving to campus: Check-in for First Tracks at Clarke Hall between 9 a.m. - 12 p.m.
-We encourage families to help your students move into their dorms at this time.
-We will depart from campus at 1 p.m. for camping on Lake Dillon in Frisco, CO.
+Participants driving to campus: Check in for First Tracks at Clarke Hall between 10 a.m. - 12 p.m.
+You will have the option to move into your dorms at this time, or on Wednesday during new student move-in day.
+We will depart from campus at 3 p.m. for camping at Genesee Park outside of Golden, CO.

 What to Bring